OpenRiak/riak_kv/docs/QueryAPI.md

     }
 ```

+The optimisation will reduce the number of results that need to be scanned and processed, by requesting a more specific range.
+To exploit such optimisations, there is a need for design effort to correctly order the projected attributes in the index term.

+> The potential for such optimisations is a key driver to using an append-then-evaluate approach to adding projected attributes to index entries; rather than keeping projected attributes in an unordered array separate to the sort key.

-The query may be further optimised using a regular expression.
+The query _may_ be further optimised using a regular expression.
 Some functionality may be harder to implement in regular expressions - in this case it will also hit a match on a given name that includes the letters ANNE rather than match only on a given name that is entirely ANNE.
 Regular expressions make handling range checks on projected attributes much more difficult:

 ```json
     {